 If you want to try a tongue pad inside your kids’ shoes you can learn more about them here:

-The Best Shoes for Kids with Narrow Heels – STOP Heel Slippage!
+The Best Shoes for Kids with Narrow Heels – ⭐⭐⭐⭐⭐

-If your child has a medium width foot with narrow heels, these are the best type of shoes that will fit the shape of their feet:
+If your children have a medium width foot with narrow heels, these are the best type of shoes that will fit the shape of their feet:

-All of these shoe styles fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow space for growing room.
+All of these shoe styles fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock Device), in order to allow space for growing room.

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-Now that you have an idea of how to prevent the heel from slipping out of the shoe, you are ready to make a better and more informed decision.
+Now that you know the most effective ways on how to prevent the heel from slipping out of the shoe, you are ready to make a better and more informed decision.

-Do you know of a children’s shoe store near your area that is TRUSTWORTHY?
-Kindly let us know which children’s shoe stores are good and available in your area so that other parents within the same area acknowledge this useful information.
+Do you know of a good fitting children’s shoe store in your area?
+Kindly let us know which fitting children’s shoe stores are good and available in your area so that other parents within the same area acknowledge this useful information.